viictorjs/Refrapy/README.md

  - The developer offers a Python 3 program to make it easier and faster to install all the necessary packages on the following website: https://github.com/viictorjs/Geosis-easy-packages-installer-Windows-.
 By using this method you will not be getting the lastest versions of each package.
 If you wish to have those you need to install the packages manually (requires internet connection).

  - The fastest way to install the necessary packages yourself is by using the Python Package Index.
-On your command promp type:
+On your command prompt run:
    ```
    C:\Python34\Scripts\pip.exe install numpy
    C:\Python34\Scripts\pip.exe install matplotlib